zachcasper/resource-types-contrib/contributing-docs/contributing-resource-types-recipes.md

         - Single Recipe: At least one working recipe for any cloud provider or platform
         - Basic Documentation: README with usage examples
         - Manual Testing: Evidence of local testing by contributor
+        - Maintainer Review: Formal review and approval by Radius maintainers

 _Stage 2 : Beta_